jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 Jalapeno uses Kafka as a message bus between its data collectors and data processors.
 Jalapeno's data collectors create Kafka topics then publish their datasets to those topics.
 Jalapeno's data processors subscribe to the relevant Kafka topics, gather the published data, and write it to either the graphDB or TSDB.
 This Collector -> Kafka -> Processor -> DB pipeline allows for architectural flexibility and extensibility such that other applications could subscribe to the Jalapeno Kafka topics and use the BMP or telemetry data for their own purposes.

 Kafka has a number of built in command line utilities to do things like listing topics or outputting of topic data to the screen, which we'll do in the next section of the lab.
-Here's a nice blog post on Kafka's CLI as well:

 For additional help on Kafka see this external CLI cheat sheet [HERE](https://medium.com/@TimvanBaarsen/apache-kafka-cli-commands-cheat-sheet-a6f06eac01b)